-- A Compensation proposal should take into consideration of external competitiveness and internal equity. - A Compensation proposal should be prepared and approved, following the approval governance, for all compensation and benefits items.
-The following information is required in preparing the proposed package: - a) Candidates' current package - b) Package of peers within AIA - c) Market reference data. - The Compensation proposal should be approved per the Company procedures before any verbal or written offer can be made.
+- o A Compensation proposal should take into consideration of external competitiveness and internal equity. - A Compensation proposal should be prepared and approved, following the approval governance, for all compensation and benefits items.
+The following information is required in preparing the proposed package: - 1.
+Candidates' current package - 2.
+Package of peers within AIA - 3.
+Market reference data. - The Compensation proposal should be approved per the Company procedures before any verbal or written offer can be made.

-3.2 ASSET-LIABILITY MANAGEMENT
+3.2 Asset-Liability Management